uktrade/data-hub-frontend/README.md

     npm install
     ```

-4. Create a copy of a sample `.env` file which points to a mocked API:
+4. Create a copy of the sample `.env` file which points to a mocked API:

     ```bash
     cp sample.env .env
     ```

-6. Start redis server:
+6. Start the redis server:

     ```bash
     docker run -it -p 6379:6379 redis:3.2